seomoz/moz_nav/README.md

    `include MozNav::RenderHelper` to the `ApplicationHelper` module;
    in sinatra you can just use `helpers MozNav::RenderHelper`.
 6. Call the appropriate rendering helpers from your application layout.
+   For most applications, you only need to use the following
     * `nav_header_includes` should be called from the `<head>` of the page.
+    * `render_nav_wrapper(page_content_string)` wraps the correct global
+       header, page header and footer around your page body automatically.
+       Usually, you can put pass this method `yield` call from your layout. content passed as a string
+    * `nav_footer_includes` should be called just before the closing `</body>` tag.

+   If you desire some finer control over what elements render when, you may use the following instead of `render_nav_wrapper` above.

-    * `render_nav_header` should be called where you want the header to be.
+   * `render_nav_header` should be called where you want the global header to be.
 It yields an object that allows you to configure the header.
+   * `render_nav_body(page_content_string)` should be called where you want the navigation to wrap your page content with the blue page title section and optional subnav.
+For pages not needing a blue page title, such as home pages, you may omit using this method and instead `yield` in your layout like normal.
    * `render_nav_footer` should be called where you want the footer to be.

-    * `nav_footer_includes` should be called just before the closing `</body>` tag.
+   To put things another way, `render_nav_wrapper` calls `render_nav_header`, `render_nav_body` and `render_nav_footer` for you.